Tyrone and Monaghan draw at Healy Park

 Monaghan continued to probe and wing forward Shane Carey could have hit the game's opening major only to slice his effort high over the bar when presented with the chance to test Niall Morgan.

-Monaghan reduced the deficit to a single point through Michael Bannigan's free before failing to convert another goal chance when Gary Mohan palmed the ball across Morgan's goal and wide from a tight angle.
+Monaghan reduced the deficit to a single point through Michael Bannigan's free before failing to convert another goal chance when Gary Mohan palmed a Niall Kearns pass across Morgan's goal and wide from a tight angle.

 An excellent score from Sludden - his second of the half - stretched Tyrone's lead to two with the Monaghan players left wondering how they had failed to find the back of the home side's net.